AckerlyXu/heima/articles/sql-database/sql-database-disaster-recovery-strategies-for-applications-with-elastic-pool.md

 - Copy the updated databases from the DR pool to the primary pool (12).
 - Delete the DR pool (13)

+> [!NOTE]
-> [AZURE.NOTE] The failover operation is asynchronous.
+> The failover operation is asynchronous.
 To minimize the recovery time it is important that you execute the tenant databases' failover command in batches of at least 20 databases.

 The key **benefit** of this strategy is that it provides the highest SLA for the paying customers.
 It also guarantees that the new trials are unblocked as soon as the trial DR pool is created.
 The **trade-off** is that this setup will increase the total cost of the tenant databases by the cost of the secondary DR pool for paid customers.
 In addition, if the secondary pool has a different size, the paying customers will experience lower performance after failover until the pool upgrade in the DR region is completed.